 FAQ about Gluten Free Soft Pretzels

-I don't recommend using products like Bob's Red Mill, Cup4Cup, and King Arthur Measure for Measure in this recipe.
-These products are NOT designed to be used for recipes containing yeast.
+Short answer: No. I don't recommend using products like Bob's Red Mill, Cup4Cup, and King Arthur Measure for Measure in this recipe.
 I highly recommend using the recommended gluten-free flours mentioned in my recipe for gluten-free soft pretzels.

 You can but you should not.
 The baking soda bath gives the pretzels their signature color and distinctive soft pretzel chew.